sluukkonen/iiris/README.md

 Note that we display only the fully applied type signature for each function.
 Unless indicated otherwise, every function is automatically curried.

+Many of the signatures are also simplified.
+As an example, we don't show the `readonly` modifier for each array argument, even though in reality, most if not all of the array arguments have it.

 <!-- BEGIN API -->
 ### Basic array operations